pivotal/docs-tap/tanzu-build-service/troubleshooting.hbs.md

 ### Solution

 If you encounter this issue, delete, and recreate the workload in Tanzu Application Platform, or delete and recreate the image in Tanzu Build Service.

 ## <a id="shared-image-registry"></a> Switching from `buildservice.kp_default_repository` to `shared.image_registry`

 ### Symptom

-After switching to using the `shared.image_registry` fields in `tap-values.yaml`, all your workloads might start failing with `TemplateRejectedByAPIServer` with the error message `admission webhook "validation.webhook.kpack.io" denied the request: validation failed: Immutable field changed: spec.tag`.
+After switching to using the `shared.image_registry` fields in `tap-values.yaml`, your workloads might start failing with a `TemplateRejectedByAPIServer` error, with the error message:
+`admission webhook "validation.webhook.kpack.io" denied the request: validation
+failed: Immutable field changed: spec.tag`.

 ### Cause

 Tanzu Application Platform automatically appends `/buildservice` to the end of the repository specified in `shared.image_registry.project_path`.
-This causes all the existing workloads' image tags to be updated, which is not allowed by Tanzu Build Service.
+This updates the existing workload image tags, which is not allowed by Tanzu Build Service.

 ### Solution

-You can delete the `images.kpack.io` (it will have the same name as the workload), the workload recreates it with valid values.
+Delete the `images.kpack.io`, it has the same name as the workload.
+The workload then recreates it with valid values.

-Alternatively, you can re-add the `buildservice.kp_default_repository_*` fields in the `tap-values.yaml`.
+Alternatively, re-add the `buildservice.kp_default_repository_*` fields in the `tap-values.yaml`.
 You must set both the repository and the authentication fields to override the shared values.
 Set `kp_default_repository`, `kp_default_repository_secret.name`, and `kp_default_repository_secret.namespace`.